Sin City (studio)

-Sin City is an American pornographic film studio.
+Sin City is an American independent pornographic film studio.
 The company is owned by David Sturman, the son of Reuben Sturman.
 David Sturman's son Jared is the General Manager.
 In 2007 it signed a two-year exclusive contract with Tory Lane to perform in and direct films.
 In May 2008 it was announced that she had left her contract early.